James Reavis: Civil suit

-Thursday afternoon, Father P.J.
+On Thursday afternoon, Father P.J.
 Stockman, rector of the church of San Bernardino, testified the records of the baptismal of Mrs. Reavis and her twin brother and deaths of the boy and his mother were forged.
 During a trip away from the parish, Stockman had left a young and inexperienced priest, Father Joseph O'Reilly, in charge of the church.
 The young priest had been convinced to lend the birth and death registers to Reavis, but had failed to inform Reavis that the church kept a separate index that was organized by last name and updated annually.

 During Father Stockman's testimony, he pointed out differences in the inks between the pages related to Mrs. Reavis and the rest of the ledger.
 The index made no mention of Doña Sophia Laura or her son, with no evidence of either of their graves in the parish graveyard.
 This testimony was followed by Father O'Reilly, who identified Reavis as the person he had given possession of the record books for a period between two weeks and a month.
 Following the priest's testimony, the trial returned to an examination of the documentary evidence.
 Reavis was granted a request to be excused from the court during this phase of the trial.

 Testimony on Friday began with Tipton examining the genealogical document for the Peralta family from the first baron's will.
 His testimony showed the first and last leaves of the document to be genuine documents from the indicated period, but that the pages in between were all forgeries.

 This was followed by an examination of the 1742 appointment of Don Miguel Peralta as royal inspector.
 It was pointed out the bottom of the document contained the line "A la ciudad de Guadalajara avisandola la eleccion que V[uestra] M[agastad] ha hecho de Visitador de la Nueva Espana de la persona del Baron Arizonaca ...".
 Within this line, an untrained person could see the words Visitador and Baron de Arizonaca had been written in a darker ink and by a different hand than the rest of the line.
 Further investigation of the document by Tipton had revealed the document had originally announced the appointment of Pedro Cebrián, 5th Count of Fuenclara as Viceroy of New Spain.
 Other evidence showed that the name Peralta had never appeared on lists of members of the Military Order of Montesa or the Knights of the Golden Fleece.
 The rest of the day was taken by Royal Johnson, who testified to the steps he had taken during his investigation of the Peralta claim and how he came to his conclusions.
 Rufus C. Hopkins testified on Saturday morning about his part in the Peralta claim investigation.
 During the examination, he admitted to having a limited knowledge of Spanish and having to make educated guesses as to a document's true meaning during his translations into English.